 Uncovering The History of Pattyn Products

-Among design collectors, Pattyn Products lamps are regarded as some of the finest examples of early 20th-century American modern design.
-Pattyn successfully crafted iconic lighting that bridges multiple styles, from Art Deco and Streamline Moderne to Mid-Century Modern.
+Among design collectors, Pattyn Products lamps are considered some of the finest examples of early 20th-century American modern design.
+The company successfully created iconic lighting that bridges multiple styles, from Art Deco and Streamline Moderne to Mid-Century Modern.

 modern products corporation logo